keombre/fitwikitex/Readme.md

 Use this one easy fix!

-Sysadmins hate him us using this simple trick!
+Sysadmins hate him for using this simple trick!

 # Install